MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/intall-and-enable-network-atc.md

 ---
-title:  Install and enable Network ATC on an existing Azure Stack HCI cluster
+title:  Install and enable Network ATC on an existing Azure Stack HCI, version 22H2 cluster
-description: This article describes how to install and enable Network ATC on an existing Azure Stack HCI cluster
+description: Learn how to install and enable Network ATC on an existing Azure Stack HCI, version 22H2 cluster
 author: ronmiab
 ms.author: robess
 ms.topic: how-to
 ms.reviewer: alkohli
 ms.lastreviewed: 08/02/2024
 ms.date: 08/02/2024
-#Customer intent: As a Senior Content Developer, I want to provide customers with content and steps to help them successfully install and enable Network ATC on their existing Azure Stack HCI cluster.
+#Customer intent: As a Senior Content Developer, I want to provide customers with content and steps to help them successfully install and enable Network ATC on their existing Azure Stack HCI, version 22H2 cluster.
 ---

-# Install and enable Network ATC on existing Azure Stack HCI clusters
+# Install and enable Network ATC on existing Azure Stack HCI, version 22H2 clusters

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2-22h2.md)]

-This article provides information on how to install and enable Network ATC on your existing Azure Stack HCI cluster so that you can take advantage of several benefits.
-We also describe how to utilize this configuration across all new deployments.
+This article provides information on how to install and enable Network ATC on your existing Azure Stack HCI, version 22H2 cluster.
+Once Network ATC is enabled you can take advantage of several benefits and utilize this configuration across all new deployments.

 ## About Network ATC